ritika-b/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 ## Initializing the Contract

 The fee and the key hash must be initialized in the constructor of our contract.
-To use `VRFConsumerBase` properly we also need to pass certain values into its constructor as well.
+To use `VRFConsumerBase` properly you must also pass certain values into its constructor.

 ```solidity
 pragma solidity 0.8.7;